confluentinc/examples/ccloud/docs/beginner-cloud.rst

       Failed to create environment demo-script-env.
 Please troubleshoot and run again

-In this case, run the following script to delete the demo’s topics, |ak| cluster, and environment:
+In this case, run the following script to delete the example’s topics, |ak| cluster, and environment:

 .. code-block:: bash